AT&T Internet: 5 Things To Know Before You Sign Up

 If you’re thinking about getting AT&T internet, you may be wondering if there’s any way you can reduce the bill.

-AT&T’s Fixed Wireless Service comes with a $10 discount if you have a qualifying postpaid wireless plan with AT&T, which makes the monthly internet bill $59.99.
-If you’re looking at an AT&T Internet plan or AT&T Fiber instead, you may also be able to save by bundling your services.
+AT&T’s Fiber Internet and Internet Air services come with a $20 monthly discount if you have a qualifying postpaid wireless plan with AT&T Plus, autopay and paperless billing will get you the best rates.
+If you’re looking at a standard AT&T Internet plan, you may also be able to save by bundling your services.

 According to AT&T’s website, “AT&T offers multiple bundle deals on various TV, wireless and internet services.
 Some bundle deals come with a discount on your bill and others will provide unlimited data on your home internet connection.”